Summer always seems to fly by. How can we already be talking about winterizing pools?

-Remove any ladders, rails, skimmer baskets, wall fittings, hoses and cleaners.
+Remove any floats, skimmer baskets, wall fittings, hoses, cleaners, pool ladders and rails.
 Clean and dry them, and store them in a dry space.
-Now is also a great time to store all of your outdoor furniture and accessories to prevent weathering.
+Now is also a great time to store all of your in-pool furniture as well as outdoor furniture and accessories to prevent weathering.

 4. Lower the Water Level

 To protect your pool from frostbite during freezing temperatures, lower the water level.
 It should be 4-6 inches below the skimmer in vinyl-lined pools, and below the tile line in plaster pools.